Table of Contents

 5. Hedge Funds

 Like mutual funds, hedge funds pool money from investors and place it into securities and other investments.
-The difference between these two types of funds is that hedge funds are considered private equity funds, are considered high risk vehicles, and aren’t as regulated as mutual funds.
+The difference between these two types of funds is that hedge funds are considered private equity funds, are considered high-risk vehicles, and are only available to accredited investors.

 6. Insurance Companies